GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

      grant_type=client_credentials
 ```

-In `curl` jargon, you may issue a command like this to achieve the same effect:
+In `curl` jargon, issue a command like this to achieve the same effect:

 ```
 $ curl -u '<authUsername>:<authPassword>' \